decisionpatterns/searchable/README.md

+# Introduction

+The `searchable` packages provides functionality for searching named vectors and lists more configurable.
+The packages uses stringr-style match modifiers to allow for matching by case (in)sensitivity, regular expressions or fixed expression.
+It also allows searching through values rather than names.
+This functionality facilitates creating dictionary and thesaurus like structures.

+# INSTALLATION

+    library(devtools)
+    install_github( "decisionpatterns/searchable" )

+    # OR
+    install.packages('searchable')

-# searchable
+#
-Make R objects more searchable by matching names based on case (in)sensitivity, regular expressions, etc.